COBETCKNN17/Fullstack/Conference Central/READ_ME.md

 * getFeaturedSpeaker(): When a new session is added to a conference if there is more than one session by this speaker, return featured speaker / sessions from memcache.
+* cacheFeaturedSpeaker(): Update new featured speaker to memcache.
+This is used by cron job.

 [1]: https://localhost:8080/